-- 61 Sweet Spreads, Syrups - one jar

-- 62 Fruits, Juices - one jar

-- 63 Low Acid Vegetables (green beans, corn, etc.) - one jar

-- 64

-- Pickles and Relishes one jar Tomato/Tomato Products, Tomato Juice and Tomato Salsas one jar 65

-- 66 Meats - one jar

-- 67 Dried Foods - One kind of dried food product exhibited in a small canning jar.
-Suggested amount -1/3 to 1/2 cup or three or four pieces per exhibit.
+- 60 Sweet Spreads, Syrups one jar - 61 Fruits, Juices, Fruit mixtures (Salsa, Pie Filling, etc.) one jar - 62 Low Acid Vegetables (green beans, corn, etc.) one jar - 63 Pickles, Fermented Foods, Relishes and Chutney one jar - 64 Tomato/Tomato Products, Tomato Juice and Tomato Salsas (Salsa in pints only, no quarts) one jar - 65 Canned Meats one jar - 66 Dried Foods One kind of dried food product exhibited in a small canning jar.
+Suggested amount 1/3 to 1/2 cup or three or four pieces per exhibit.
 All meat jerky must be cooked at 160° F before or after drying.
 Jerky not heated to 160° F will not be judged.
 Dried products must include the recipe and preparation steps.